Nooob233/COMP90051-SML-Group/README.md

 ### 8. `8-random_forest_final_model.ipynb(Ximing)`
 This notebook trains the final Random Forest model using the optimal hyperparameters.
 By examining the curve and the error bars, you can see how the model’s generalization ability improves with more data and whether there is a gap between the training and validation errors (indicating potential underfitting or overfitting).

+### 9. `9-xgboost.ipynb(Lanye Shao)`
+This notebook trains xgboost on 3 different feature sets, and select the best feature set,then turn hyperperameter max_depth and subsample using nested cross-validation, balancing model complexity and performance.

 ### 10. `10-rf_under_diff_featureSelections.ipynb(Ximing)`
 In this notebook, by comparing the learning curves of the three feature selection methods, we can quickly assess whether any of the methods has a significant impact on the model's performance.
 This helps to identify the most effective feature selection approach for optimizing the Random Forest model.